-I used to put a 6-pack of water bottles in the car before a trip, but last winter I kept forgetting to bring them into the hotel overnight and so was driving around with a 6-pack of bottled ice for most of our trips.
+I used to put a 6-pack of water bottles in the car before a trip, but one winter I kept forgetting to bring them into the hotel overnight.
+So was driving around with a 6-pack of bottled ice for most of our trips.

 In an attempt to make our road-trips more eco-friendly, now I just fill reusable water bottles.
-Tiny Traveler’s insulated Thermos bottle actually kept her water from freezing despite some really low temperatures.
-And my hot and cold water bottle works for both morning tea and water.
+Tiny Traveler’s insulated Thermos bottle actually keeps her water from freezing despite some really low temperatures.
+And my hot-and-cold bottle works for both morning tea and water.

 Read more: Keeping Your Family Healthy on Road Trips